llinneaa/personal-portfolio-site/README.md

 ### Optional: Deploy with GitHub Pages
 Want more?
 Make your site live on the internet!
 There are a lot of ways to go about hosting a live website, but GitHub provides a way to host static sites for free using your GitHub account.
 [Follow the steps listed here](https://pages.github.com/).

-## What Instructors Are Looking For
-Check out the [feedback template](feedback.md) which lists the items instructors will be looking for as they evaluate your project.